pagkly/Zed/Investopedia3/Just Compensation Definition.md

 Just Compensation Definition
 ## What Is Just Compensation?

-Just compensation refers to the compensation individuals receive when their [property](https://www.investopedia.com/terms/p/property.asp) gets seized by the government for public use.
+Just compensation refers to the compensation individuals receive when their [[property]](https://www.investopedia.com/terms/p/property.asp) gets seized by the government for public use.
 For example, when the national highway system was constructed in the 1950s, many homeowners had their property seized because the government needed the land to build the interstate highway system.

-The just compensation remedy is provided by the Fifth Amendment's Takings Clause and is usually considered to be [fair market value](https://www.investopedia.com/terms/f/fairmarketvalue.asp).
+The just compensation remedy is provided by the Fifth Amendment's Takings Clause and is usually considered to be [[fair market value]](https://www.investopedia.com/terms/f/fairmarketvalue.asp).
 However, what the government considers just compensation may not be regarded as "just" by the person whose property is seized.
-The government’s ability to take private property for public use is called [eminent domain](https://www.investopedia.com/terms/e/eminent-domain.asp).
+The government’s ability to take private property for public use is called [[eminent domain]](https://www.investopedia.com/terms/e/eminent-domain.asp).

 ### Key Takeaways